Kitchen Designs Adelaide | Award Winning SpaceCraft Joinery

 Sarah Katsaros

 Having nailed her ability to lift over 100kg at the gym, designer Sarah Katsaros started looking for a new creative challenge.
-Luckily for us, that saw her join the Spacecraft team.
+Luckily for us, that saw her join the Space Craft team in January 2023.

-Her younger years spent in a tropical paradise might account for the fact she could eat sushi for breakfast, lunch and dinner, not to mention as snacks in between.
-How she learnt to cook a mean avgolemono (which, by the way, is a Greek chicken soup) remains a mystery.
+Her younger years spent in a tropical paradise might account for the fact she could eat sushi for breakfast, lunch, and dinner, not to mention as snacks in between.
+How she learned to cook a mean avgolemono (which, by the way, is a Greek chicken soup) remains a mystery.

 Not to quash dreams, but we’re kind of happy she never realised her childhood desire to become a Spice Girl, because we love having her here.